oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 * _Introduction to TOSCA Version 2.0._ Edited by Chris Lauwers and Calin Curescu.
 Work in progress.

 #### Declared XML namespace:

 * http://docs.oasis-open.org/tosca/ns/2.0

 #### Abstract:

 The Topology and Orchestration Specification for Cloud Applications (TOSCA) provides a language for describing application components and their relationships by means of a service topology, and for specifying the lifecycle management procedures for creation or modification of services using orchestration processes.
 The combination of topology and orchestration enables not only the automation of deployment but also the automation of the complete service lifecycle management.
 The TOSCA specification promotes a model-driven approach, whereby information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.

 #### Status:

-> The links in this section need to be reviewed to make sure they
-> point to the new OASIS website.

 This document was last revised or approved by the OASIS Topology and Orchestration Specification for Cloud Applications (TOSCA) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
-Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca#technical.
+Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=f9412cf3-297d-4642-8598-018dc7d3f409#technical.

 TC members should send comments on this specification to the TC's email list.
-Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "[Send A Comment](https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=tosca)" button on the TC's web page at https://www.oasis-open.org/committees/tosca/.
+Any individual may submit comments to the TC by sending email to Technical-Committee-Comments@oasis-open.org.
+Please use a Subject line like "Comment on TOSCA".

 This specification is provided under the [RF on Limited Terms](https://www.oasis-open.org/policies-guidelines/ipr/#RF-on-Limited-Mode) of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr/), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/tosca/ipr.php).

 Note that any machine-readable content ([Computer Language Definitions](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26/#wpComponentsCompLang)) declared Normative for this Work Product is provided in separate plain text files.
 In the event of a discrepancy between any such plain text file and display content in the Work Product's prose narrative document(s), the content in the separate plain text file prevails.

 #### Key words:

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

 #### Citation format:

 When referencing this specification the following citation format should be used:

 **[TOSCA-v2.0]**